 \subsection{Source Identification and Dense Core Definition}

-The CV Daisy mode of observation can produce artifacts \citep{Liu2018TOP-SCOPE,Eden2019SCOPE} which are extracted by the algorithm as false source detections.
+The CV Daisy mode of observation can produce artifacts \citep{Liu2018TOP-SCOPE,Eden2019SCOPE} that are extracted by the algorithm as false source detections.
 Therefore, we additionally require that both the peak intensity after being smoothed to the \textit{Planck} beam and the total flux of the source at 353\,GHz, are lower than those of the parent PGCC.
 This results in two sources, G50.41-35.40 SMM1 and G197.98+33.10 SMM1, being classified as artifacts and excluded from further analyses.
-We note that the flux given by the PGCC catalog should be from the cold residual map \citep{Planck2016XXVIII-PGCCs}, so the original \textit{Planck} flux at 353\,GHz could be even larger.
+We note that the flux given by the PGCC catalog should be from the cold residual map \citep{Planck2016XXVIII-PGCCs}, so the original \textit{Planck} flux at 353 GHz could be even larger.
 However, considering the cold nature of dense cores, this should contribute little to the warm component.

-We cross-match the true detections within 1\arcmin~using SIMBAD\footnote{\href{http://simbad.u-strasbg.fr/simbad/}{http://simbad.u-strasbg.fr/simbad/}}.
-We find that only one field, G6.04+36.77, pointing towards the molecular cloud L183, contains three resolved (or marginally resolved) sources, which were previously identified as low-mass prestellar cores \citep{Dickens2000L183,Pagani2003L183}.
-Our other detections are unresolved as point sources, classified as either young stellar object (YSO) or extragalactic object (point sources) - including gravitational lensed galaxy (LeG), BL Lacertae object (BLL), protocluster of galaxies (PClG), active nuclei candidate (AGN), and quasar (QSO).
-The determined identifiers and references are given in column (9) of Table\,\ref{tab:det}.
+We crossmatch the true detections within 1\arcmin~using SIMBAD\footnote{\href{http://simbad.u-strasbg.fr/simbad/}{http://simbad.u-strasbg.fr/simbad/}}.
+We find that only one field, G6.04+36.77, pointing toward the molecular cloud L183, contains three resolved (or marginally resolved) sources, which were previously identified as low-mass prestellar cores \citep{Dickens2000L183,Pagani2003L183}.
+Our other detections are unresolved as point sources, classified as either young stellar object (YSO) or extragalactic object (point sources) -- including gravitational lensed galaxy (LeG), BL Lacertae object (BLL), protocluster of galaxies (PClG), active nuclei candidate (AGN), and quasar (QSO).
+The determined identifiers and references are given in columns (8) and (9) of Table\,\ref{tab:det}.

 The physical parameters of the L183 dense cores are calculated in Appendix\,\ref{app:psc}.
 Throughout the paper, we adopt the empirical definition of dense core with typical size of $\lesssim0.1$\,pc and density of $10^{5}$--$10^{6}$\,cm$^{-3}$ \citep{WT1994JCMT,WT1999IRAM30m,Kirk2005JCMT}.